Jerusalem artichoke: Etymology

-Despite its name, the Jerusalem artichoke has no relationship to Jerusalem, and it is not a type of artichoke, though the two are distantly related as members of the daisy family.
+The Jerusalem artichoke has no relationship to Jerusalem, and it is not a type of artichoke, though the two are distantly related as members of the daisy family.
 The most probable explanation is that Italian settlers in the United States called the plant girasole, the Italian word for sunflower, because of its familial relationship to the garden sunflower (both plants are members of the genus Helianthus).
-Over time, the name girasole (pronounced closer to /nap/ in southern Italian dialects) was corrupted by English-speakers to Jerusalem.
+Over time, the name girasole (pronounced closer to /nap/ in Neapolitan) was corrupted by English-speakers to Jerusalem.
 Various other names have been applied to the plant, such as the French or Canada potato, topinambour, and lambchoke.
-Sunroot is a literal translation of the Virginia Algonquian term kaishucpenauk reported in 1588, this naming is similarly reflected in Ojibwe as ᑮᓯᓲᒌᐱᒃ giizisoojiibik.
+Sunroot is a literal translation of the Virginia Algonquian term kaishucpenauk this naming is similarly reflected in Ojibwe as ᑮᓯᓲᒌᐱᒃ giizisoojiibik.
 Sunchoke, a name by which it is still known today, was invented in the 1960s by Frieda Caplan, a produce wholesaler trying to revive the plant's appeal.

-The artichoke part of the Jerusalem artichoke's name comes from the taste of its edible tuber.
-Samuel de Champlain, the French explorer, sent the first samples of the plant to France, noting its taste was similar to that of an artichoke.
+The artichoke part of the Jerusalem artichoke's name comes from the taste of the cooked tuber.
+Samuel de Champlain, the French explorer, sent the first samples of the plant to France, noting it had a taste similar to that of artichoke.

 The name topinambur, in one account, is attributed to the Brazilian coastal tribe called the Tupinambá, several members of which were brought to France in 1613 at the same time that the tubers were beginning to make an appearance on French tables.
 The New World connections were conflated, the plant being misattributed to Brazil, resulting in the name toupinambeaux (earliest known use 1618) being applied to the tubers in French.
 By 1658, topinambour is found.
 From there, the word made its way into other European languages.